-I use that term "outs himself" deliberately - that word carries with it a certain powerful connotation these days, a sense of revealing something shocking, something a bit scandalous.
+Controversial though it may have been, that challenge from her opened a dialogue on faith and religion that "outed" Jesus as the Messiah, as in a rare occurrence Jesus declares to her, "I am he".
+I use the term "outed" deliberately - that word carries with it a certain connotation these days, a sense of revealing something shocking, something a bit scandalous.
 To a woman, and a foreign woman at that, and a foreign woman of questionable virtue, Jesus declares simply that he is the Messiah.
 Shocking?
 Yes.
 Scandalous?
-Without a doubt!
-This is hardly the type of person you would consider for the position of first evangelist to the Samaritans, the beginning of a movement of the gospel and God's grace to the entire world, but that's what and who she was recruited to be - the first evangelist to take the word of Jesus being the Messiah to the Samaritans.
+Certainly!
+This woman is hardly the type of person you would consider for the position of first evangelist to the Samaritans, the beginning of a movement of the gospel and God's grace to the entire world, but that's what and who she was recruited to be - the first evangelist to take the word of Jesus being the Messiah to the Samaritans.
 We shouldn't be surprised that she expressed it as a question, "He cannot be the Messiah, can he?", because all her faith had told her the Messiah would be a Samaritan.

 Some people have the same kind of disbelief that this woman could have been the one to "out" Jesus as the Messiah to the Samaritans.
-This woman would hardly be welcome in most of the "smiling churches" today.
-Many righteous souls today still get all huffy about the fact that this woman had had several husbands, and was currently living common-law with yet another man.
+Many righteous souls get all huffy about the fact that this woman had had several husbands, and was currently living common-law with yet another man.
 They think that would disqualify her from even entry into the kingdom, let alone being chosen and used as the one who began the proclamation of the kingdom to her people.
-They should note as we do that Jesus neither chastised her nor condemned her for her marital status ... he used that information instead to demonstrate to her that he knew fully who she was.
-Pay attention to the text and note carefully that Jesus, knowing all that and more about her, not only offered the gift of living water to her but also enlisted her to proclaim the good news.
+They should note as we do that Jesus neither chastised her nor condemned her for her marital status ... instead he used that information to demonstrate to her that he knew fully who she was.
+Even so, Jesus, knowing all that and more about her, both offered to her the gift of living water and used her to proclaim the good news.

-Wham-bam, the intensely personal scene between the woman and Jesus abruptly ends and the scene shifts as we see the disciples return.
+About this time, the scene shifts, and we see the disciples return.
 In our opening aerial view we had seen that group trudging off into town for groceries, and now they are back in closeup at the well.
 I'm sure they were shaking their heads in disbelief: "Can you believe it?
-We leave him alone for twenty minutes, and already he's in trouble, speaking to a woman!"
+We leave him alone for twenty minutes, and he's in trouble already, speaking to a woman!"
 They apparently had however learned something during their travels with him, because even if they were thinking of challenging either Jesus or the woman, they wisely held their tongues.
 At this point the woman takes off for town, so distracted with this news that she even leaves her invaluable water jar at the well, all the time proclaiming to all who would listen that she had met the Messiah, the Christ, and many believed her.